 Most premedical/predental/pre-veterinary students will need two years to complete their program requirements, although depending on their credit assignment some are able to do so in one year and a summer.
-Most pre-PA students will need between two and three years to complete the program.

-Enrollment Requirements
+Admission Enrollment

 Once you begin your studies, you must maintain continuous enrollment (fall and spring) in Premedical Program coursework throughout the program.
 Courses for the PMP must be taken for a letter grade — registering only for a non-credit option will be considered a failure to register.
-You are welcome to take HES courses that are neither PMP core nor elective courses, but they will not be considered for continuous enrollment.
-Enrollment during the summer semester and January term is optional and is not required to maintain standing in the program.

 Failure to register during a fall or spring semester, or dropping/withdrawing from all courses in a single semester without approval of the program director, will result in your being voluntarily withdrawn from the program.
 This withdrawal would be nonpunitive; it is not a disciplinary action.
 However, if you wished to return to the program, you would need to reapply and go through a new admission process and decision.

-Premedical/predental/pre-veterinary students are required to complete the program within two years.
-Students who require longer to complete the program will need program director approval for an exemption with the acceptance of conditions that the student continues to meet with a premedical program advisor at least twice per semester to have their course selection and plan of study approved.
+If you need more time to complete the program you will need program director approval for an exemption with the acceptance of conditions that you continue to meet with a premedical program advisor at least twice per semester to have your course selection and plan of study approved.

-Your program participation will automatically end after you complete your credit assignment, along with program privileges, such as Harvard University ID card access, unless you are deferring sponsorship for a year.
-Premedical and predental students may remain eligible for Sponsorship for one year beyond program completion, as long as they remain enrolled in Premedical Program coursework at Harvard during that year.
+Premedical and predental students may remain eligible for sponsorship for one year beyond program completion, as long as they remain enrolled in Premedical Program coursework at Harvard during that entire year (fall and spring).

-Repeat Policy
+Course Repeat Policy

 This policy refers to repeating courses previously completed at Harvard Extension or Summer Schools; it does not refer to courses previously completed at another institution.